pxai/fjs/document/content/functionaljs.md

 factorial(n+1) = (n+1) * factorial(n)
 ```

 It doesn’t say how to do the thing but what it does.
-That’s the difference: FP says what, declarative explains how.
+That’s the difference: FP just **says what**, whereas declarative **explains how**.

 Declarative style is growing in many languages and beyond simple and nice looks, it has great benefits.
 Here you have these well-known pieces of code: